 Have you ever seen a beautiful pattern on paper and wished you could transfer it onto wood?
 Pinterest is full of fantastic typography/designs with quotes and/or drawings.
+You could even use these methods for transferring wood burning/pyrography patterns.
 This article will show you how to transfer a pattern from paper to wood in 3 quick ways!
 It is easy, and anyone can do it.

 I am going to walk through the steps with some hints and tips for getting good results.
 You don’t need any expensive equipment or software – all you need is something to trace your design onto the wood.
 I’ll show you three simple methods to do it quickly and efficiently.
 Let’s get started!